sinoz/osrs-docs/interactions.md

 ## Implementation

 All interactions are fully suspendable, meaning the scripts can be paused at any given time, and executed later down the line.
-Interactions only halt if the script is forcibly interrupted, such as during death, player-invoked teleportation or when another interaction is launched - replacing this one.
 Interactions themselves are not tied to route events.
 When a player clicks on a map object for example, the game will launch a route event to that map object.
 Upon arriving at that map object, the interaction will be launched, and the route event ends.